 Pet Shop of Horrors

 The plot revolves around Count D, the proprietor of the titular Pet Shop.
 Another episodic horror manga is Pet Shop of Horrors.
 Each story is about a unique, unusual pet and the person who adopts it.
 Each pet comes with a contract that lays out three ground rules for the new owner to obey.
-If he fails to do so, there will almost always be serious consequences.
+If he fails to do so, serious consequences will almost always be.
 The manga features some overarching plotlines and recurring characters, but most of its chapters fall into the ‘monster of the weak’ category.
 As this is an older horror manga, the art might take some time to get used to.
 It’s well worth the effort though, and some chapters are pretty creative and unique.

 Domu is set in an apartment building where a succession of inexplicable suicides and other similar occurrences have occurred.
 A team of detectives tries to figure out what’s going on, but there’s a lot that doesn’t makeup.
 The attacker is eventually revealed to be a senile old guy with psychic abilities who has control over the apartment complex and its residents.
 Eventually, a young girl with psychic powers moves into the apartment complex with her family.
 It doesn’t take long for a conflict between her and the older man to begin.